Nepal | India | info | About | Contact

 Headtorch

-Most lodges have a light in the room however bring a head torch as well, which is more reliable than a mobile phone.
+Most lodges have a light in the room and a mobile phone torch is adequate backup although a head torch is perhaps better.

 Toiletries and odds & ends